A gracious exit from the matter-dominated phase in a quantum cosmic phantom model

-where $g$ is an arbitrary function, $\lambda$ is a given function of the parameters of the equations of state for matter and $\phi$ and the energy density for $\phi$, being $\kappa=\int^{\phi} Q(\xi)d\xi$ (see Ref.
-[1]).
+where $g$ is an arbitrary function, $\lambda$ is a given function of the parameters of the equations of state for matter and $\phi$ and the energy density for $\phi$, being $\kappa=\int^{\phi} Q(\xi)d\xi$ (see \cite{Amendola:2006qi}).
 In the phase space we then have an equation-of-state effective parameter for the system $w_{\rm eff}=-1-\frac{2\dot{H}}{3H^2}=gx^2+z^2/3$, with $H$ the Hubble parameter and $x$ and $z$ respectively being $x=\dot{\phi}/(\sqrt{6}H)$ and $z=\sqrt{\rho_{\rm rad}/(3H^2)}$.
-At the coincidence time where we have just radiation ($z\neq 0$ and $\rho_m=\rho_{\rm rad}$) the effective equation of state is [1] $w_{\rm eff}=1/3$.
-Hence at the coincidence time interval we can only have radiation, neither matter or accelerated expansion domination, just the unique condition that would allow the subsequent onset of the accelerated expansion era where conformal invariance of the field $\chi$ no longer holds.
+At the time of equality where we have just radiation ($z\neq 0$ and $\rho_m=\rho_{\rm rad}$) the effective equation of state is \cite{Amendola:2006qi} $w_{\rm eff}=1/3$.
+Hence at the time of equality interval we can only have radiation, neither matter or accelerated expansion domination, just the unique condition that would allow the subsequent onset of the accelerated expansion era where conformal invariance of the field $\chi$ no longer holds.

-Thus, it appears that in the considered model a previous matter-dominated phase can be evolved first into a radiation phase at a physical regular coincidence short stage which is then destroyed to be finally followed by the required new, independent phase of current accelerating expansion.
-This conclusion can be more directly drawn if one notices that there is no way by which the general form of the Lagrangian (12) can accommodate the Lagrangian final form $L\equiv p=f(a,\dot{a})\dot{\phi}^2 V_{SQ}^2$ which characterizes sub-quantum dark energy models whose pressure $p$ vanishes in the limit $V_{SQ}\rightarrow 0$.
-It thus appears that at least these models can be taken to be counter examples to the general conclusion that current dark-energy and modified gravity models (see however Ref.
-[12]) are incompatible with the existence of a previous matter-dominated phase, as suggested in Ref.
-[1].
+Thus, in the considered quantum cosmic phantom model, a previous matter-dominated phase can be evolved first into a radiation phase at a physical regular short stage which is then destroyed to be finally followed by the required new, independent phase of current accelerating expansion.
+This conclusion can be more directly drawn if one notices that there is no way by which the general form of the Lagrangian (\ref{Lag}) can accommodate the Lagrangian final form $L\equiv p=f(a,\dot{a})\dot{\phi}^2 V_{Q}^2$ which characterises quantum dark energy models whose pressure $p$ vanishes in the limit $V_{Q}\rightarrow 0$.
+Hence, at least these models can be taken to be counter examples to the general conclusion that current dark energy and modified gravity models (see however \cite{Capozziello:2006dj}) are incompatible with the existence of a previous matter-dominated phase, as suggested in \cite{Amendola:2006qi}.